|

 so many decades of political conflict – black on black violence –

+widowed tens of thousands of young mothers.
 I grew up in rural KwaZulu-Natal and I know what it means to be poor.
 I

 have seen what it means to be a mother and to have no husband.
 I have seen